Summer Camp Jobs and Ranch Work

 Be a part of a uniquely positive community this summer!

 Tangible benefits include compensation of $5,000 plus a $1,000 summer completion bonus, room & board, and lots of great home cooking served family-style.
 Applicants must have a willingness to sacrifice one’s own interest for the benefit of others, an eagerness to engage the boys, a strong character, positive role modeling skills, and a sincere interest in learning, living and working in a community.
 This is an invaluable experience for anyone interested in teaching or working in the social services field.
-2024 positions run from June 5th to August 13th.
-Explore all summer positions, learn what it takes to excel as a staff member, fill out an application or contact Ed Thompson for more information!
+2026 positions run from June 6th to August 11th.
+Explore all summer positions, learn what it takes to excel as a staff member, fill out an application or contact Greg Stoutzenberger for more information.

 Filmed over two summers, this video was created to celebrate Mayhew's 50 years of helping NH boys find their best.